 "Anyone doubting that Audrey Auld is one of the world's best songwriters should give "Resurrection Moon" a listen." ~ Paul Riley, Country Music People, UK, April 2012

-- San Quentin Prison - performance and ongoing songwriting workshops
+- San Quentin Prison - songwriting workshops since 2006.

 - Performing at the Carter Family Fold, Hiltons, Virginia.